Natural homemade balms take less than 5 minutes to make. Here are my favorite recipes for foot balms, relaxation balms, and an anti-bug balm.

 - Microwave the jar in 20-second intervals.
 You want to melt the oil and wax, but you don’t want them to get hot.
 If you overheat the carrier oil, then allow it to cool before adding the essential oils.
 The perfect temperature is just about body temperature.

 - Add the essential oils to the jar, counting the drops as you add them.
-A few extra drops are fine, precision can be hard with those little droppers.
+It's fine if you add a few extra drops, precision can be hard with those little droppers.
 Stir with a toothpick to evenly distribute the essential oils.

 - Allow the balm to cool to room temperature.
 Use within 6 months to a year to prevent the oils from going off.